lafathalfath/bh-foundation/README.md

    ```

 ### Push
-1. Make sure your local project is not on **master**. if it on master, change git branch:
+1. Make sure your branch is not on **master**. if it on master, change git branch:
    ```
    git branch -M <your-branch-name>
    ```